devpatony/aiml_defi_credit_scoring_system/PROJECT_COMPLETION.md

 # Generate analysis
 python analysis_generator.py --scores new_scores.csv --output new_analysis.md

-###  GitHub Repository Structure

-Your project is ready for GitHub with:
-- Complete README.md with methodology
-- analysis.md with detailed findings
-- All source code files
-- Sample data and results
-- Requirements.txt for dependencies

-**The system successfully processed your 91MB dataset and generated comprehensive credit scores with detailed analysis.
+**The system successfully processed the sample transactions file of size 91MB dataset and generated comprehensive credit scores with detailed analysis.
 The scoring model demonstrates strong differentiation between high-risk and low-risk DeFi users based on their transaction patterns.**